semuconsulting/pynmeagps/README.md

 pynmeagps
 =========

-`pynmeagps` is an original Python library aimed *primarily* at the subset of the NMEA 0183 v4 protocol relevant to GNSS/GPS receivers - that is, NMEA 0183 'talkers' 'Gx' (standard) or 'Px' (proprietary).
+`pynmeagps` is an original Python library aimed *primarily* at the subset of the NMEA 0183 &copy; v4 protocol relevant to GNSS/GPS receivers - that is, NMEA 0183 'talkers' 'Gx' (standard) or 'Px' (proprietary).

 The intention is to make it as easy as possible to read, parse and utilise NMEA GNSS/GPS messages in Python applications.

 The `pynmeagps` homepage is located at [https://github.com/semuconsulting/pynmeagps](https://github.com/semuconsulting/pynmeagps).

-**FYI** There is a companion library [pyubx2](http://github.com/semuconsulting/pyubx2), which handles u-blox &copy; UBX protocol GNSS/GPS messages.
+**FYI** There is a companion library [pyubx2](http://github.com/semuconsulting/pyubx2), which handles u-blox &trade; UBX &copy; protocol GNSS/GPS messages.

 ---